kblin/covid-spike-classification/README.md

-# Detect interesting SARS-CoV-2 spike protein variants from Sanger sequencing data
+# Detect interesting SARS-CoV-2 spike protein mutations from Sanger sequencing data

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/covid-spike-classification/README.html)

-`covid-spike-classification` is a script to call interesting SARS-CoV-2 spike protein variants from Sanger sequencing to support the Danish COVID-19 monitoring efforts.
+`covid-spike-classification` is a script to call interesting SARS-CoV-2 spike protein mutations from Sanger sequencing to support the Danish COVID-19 monitoring efforts.

 Using Sanger-sequenced RT-PCR product of the spike protein, this tool should pick up all relevant